VernissageApp/VernissageServer/Readme.md

 - [x] Favourite/unfavourite status API
 - [x] Bookmark/unbookmark status API
 - [x] Instance API (advance data)
+- [x] Location in status data API
 - [ ] Save internal server errors into logs
-- [x] Location in status data API
 - [ ] Unit tests announce ActivityPub
 - [ ] Unit tests create ActivityPub
+- [ ] Add more tests for deleting user (connected with favourite/bookmark/reblog etc.)

 **Notifications**

-- [ ] List of notifications API
+- [x] List of notifications API
 - [ ] Add notification when user is follwing the account
+- [ ] Notification: 'mention'.
+Someone mentioned you in their status.
+- [ ] Notification: 'status'.
+Someone you enabled notifications for has posted a status.
+- [x] Notification: 'reblog'.
+Someone boosted one of your statuses.
+- [ ] Notification: 'follow'.
+Someone followed you.
+- [ ] Notification: 'followRequest'.
+Someone requested to follow you.
+- [x] Notification: 'favourite'.
+Someone favourited one of your statuses.
+- [ ] Notification: 'update'.
+A status you boosted with has been edited.
+- [ ] Notification: 'adminSignUp'.
+Someone signed up (optionally sent to admins).
+- [ ] Notification: 'adminReport'.
+A new report has been filed.